Blood Blockade Battlefront

 A 12-episode anime television series produced by Bones was broadcast from April to October 2015.
 A 12-episode second season was broadcast from October to December 2017.

-In North America, the manga has been licensed for English language release by Dark Horse Comics, while the anime series has been licensed by Funimation.
+In North America, the first manga series has been licensed for English language release by Dark Horse Comics, while the anime series has been licensed by Funimation (later Crunchyroll).
 Both the manga and anime were well received by publications due to its story and characters.

 Plot

 Blood Blockade Battlefront centers around the crime fighting organization "Libra" and their battles in Hellsalem's Lot, formerly known as New York City.
 Hellsalem's Lot was created when a portal to the "Beyond" opened, becoming a paranormal melting pot of monsters, magic and the everyday mundane life, and it is up to Libra to clear the streets of trouble and prevent the horrors of this city from spreading to the outside world.